commercetools/commercetools-payone-integration/README.md

 ------------------ | -----------------
 `TENANTS`          | comma or semicolon separated list of tenant names.
 At least one name is required.
 Whitespaces are ignored.

+**Note**: the tenant names are used as a part of URI, thus use only characters allowed for path part of an URI.
+We strongly recommend not to use special or Unicode characters and limit the set with `[a-Z0-9_-]`

 ##### Mandatory commercetools API client credentials

 All these properties must be set for every tenant name described in `TENANTS` property above.